Purity for flat cohomology: The characteristic-primary aspects of the main result

 We have gathered all the ingredients we need to exhibit purity for flat cohomology.
 In \S\ref{perfectoid-version}, we establish the general case of the key formula \eqref{eqn:key-formula} and obtain the perfectoid version of flat purity.
 In \S\ref{grand-finale}, we then deduce the remaining ``bad residue characteristic'' cases of our main purity results.

-\csub[The key formula and purity for flat cohomology of perfectoid rings] We are ready for the key formula that relates flat cohomology of a perfectoid ring to quasi-coherent cohomology of its $\bA_\Inf$ with values in prismatic Dieudonn\'{e} modules $\bM(G)$ reviewed in \S\ref{pp:prismatic-review}.
+\csub[The key formula and purity for flat cohomology of perfectoids] We are ready for the key formula that relates flat cohomology of a perfectoid ring to quasi-coherent cohomology of its $\bA_\Inf$ with values in prismatic Dieudonn\'{e} modules $\bM(G)$ reviewed in \S\ref{pp:prismatic-review}.